Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 Exception from the rule

-If the mobile App was ON during the accident, but no passenger in a car, no ride request, and the personal car insurance denied the claim, Uber provides up to $50,000 in liability coverage for its drivers.
+If the mobile app was ON during the accident, but there was no passenger in the car, no ride request, and the personal car insurance denied the claim, Uber would provide up to $50,000 in liability coverage for its drivers.

 Although $50,000 is much more than Nevada's minimum liability policy amount of $25,000, it is still well below a million-dollar commercial policy that a licensed taxi vehicle carries at ALL times.